shahleon/FlashCards/README.md

 - [x] Daily learning streaks stats
 - [x] Invite friends to a private Study Deck
 - [x] Add pagination to speed up loading
-- [x] Change how card count is calculated to speef up loading
+- [x] Change how card count is calculated to speed up loading
+- [x] Can add public decks to your personal dashboard

 ### Phase 3:
 - [ ] Delete User Account